<—————————————————————-CONTENT LEFT AREA EDIT BELOW——————————————————————->

 <———————————————————–END OF CONTENT LEFT AREA EDIT BELOW————————————————————->

 <—————————————————————CONTENT RIGHT AREA EDIT BELOW——————————————————————>

 His other publications include The Artful Universe: An Introduction to the Vedic Religious Imagination, published by the State University of New York Press, which is on visionary and contemplative intuitions into the sacred in some of India’s foundational religious sensibilities.
 For more information, visit the books page or order the book on Amazon.

-Whether you are new to the study of yoga philosophy or have undertaken this practice for some time, Bill warmly invites you to join him and others in these workshop and retreat settings, when all participants together explore and immerse themselves in ways of a life-affirming yogic life.
+Whether you are new to the study of yoga philosophy or have pursued this interest and undertaken this practice for some time, Bill warmly invites you to join him and others in these workshop and retreat settings, when all participants together explore and immerse themselves in ways of a life-affirming yogic life.

 <——————————————————-END OF CONTENT RIGHT AREA EDIT BELOW—————————————————————->